 If 80% of the class plays tennis, 20% don’t play tennis.
 This 20% must be part of the golf players.
 So they play golf but not tennis.
 This means that the remaining 50% play both tennis and golf.

 Solution to the Extension:

-As far as the extension goes, we want to find the smallest number so that the various percentages of the Venn Diagram are whole numbers.
-We therefore need 20%, 30% and 50% of the class to be whole numbers.
-Certainly this will be the case if we had 20, 30 and 50 in each group.
-But it would also be the case if we had 10, 15 and 25.
+Find the smallest number so that the various percentages of the Venn Diagram are whole numbers.
+20%, 30% and 50% of the class need to be whole numbers.
+This will be the case if 20, 30 and 50 are in each group.
+It is also the case with 10, 15 and 25.
 So how do we get the smallest class?